Marian University (Indiana): Men's basketball

+The men's basketball program, established for the 1954–1955 season, claims to be the oldest intercollegiate athletic team at Marian.

 Cycling

 Marian University is nationally known for its cycling team, which practices and competes at the Indy Cycloplex, home of the Major Taylor Velodrome.
 The cycling team is a Division I varsity team underneath the collegiate cycling umbrella of USA Cycling.

-Marian University's cycling team has won 19 national track championships in Division I and is widely regarded as one of the most prestigious programs in the nation.
-In the 2009–10 seasons, Marian University won both USA Cycling's Collegiate Track National Championships in 2009 and USA Cycling's Collegiate Road Championship title in 2010.
-The cycling team has won a total of 47 national championship titles in the track, mountain bike, cyclo-cross, BMX, and road disciplines.